 A showcase of the best heritage learning resources in Scotland!

-The Heritage Resources Portal is unique – a gathering of the best heritage resources about Scotland’s past.
-It is aimed primarily at teachers but it is a great place for youth workers, home-schoolers and people in other learning and educational settings, to find resources for leading sessions.
+The Heritage Resources Portal is unique – a gathering of the best learning resources to help you explore Scotland’s past.
+It is aimed primarily at teachers but it is a great place for youth workers, home educators and people in other learning and educational settings, to find resources for leading sessions.
 It also includes learners’ resources, such as games, apps, and primary sources.

 Questions?
 Comments?
 Want to write a blog post or submit a resource?
-Contact Rebecca, the Portal coordinator, on email@example.com
+Contact the Archaeology Scotland Learning Team: email@example.com

 How to use this website: